 Advanced multiples in football betting

 Away from the standard accumulator, whereby all selections in a multiple must win, there are also several perm bets (short for permutation bets) that can be placed.
+These are known as parlays or exotics depending on where you are based.
 These types of bets cover multiple bets within it, meaning not all selections have to win in order to see a return.
 One of the simpler examples is a trixie bet.
 This is a bet comprising of three selections and consists of four separate bets as follows.

 Selections A, B and C are chosen;